story-ai/story-ai.github.io/biology.md

       header: Subject Content
       text:
         - >-
-          This course follows the UK’s Department of Education specification for GCSE level mathematics.
-Each topic (Number, Algebra, Ratio, Proportion and rates of change, Geometry and measures, Probability, Statistics) has been broken down into smaller nuggets of learning.
-We think of these nuggets as bite-sized pieces of learning.
+          Story’s GCSE biology course is completely aligned to the essential subject content as set out by the Department of Education.
+Each topic (Cell biology; Transport systems; Health, disease and the development of medicines; Coordination and control; Photosynthesis; Ecosystems;
+          Inheritance, variation and evolution) is presented in the platform as a strand and each sub-topic is broken down further in to a nugget of bite-sized learning.
       image:
         alignment: right
         url: /img/Rocket.svg